neondatabase/website/content/docs/guides/read-replica-guide.md

 </TabItem>

 <TabItem>
 In Neon, a read replica is implemented as a read-only compute endpoint.
 To view read-only compute endpoints with the [Neon API](https://api-docs.neon.tech/reference/createprojectendpoint), use the [Get endpoints](https://api-docs.neon.tech/reference/listprojectendpoints) method.
-In the response body, read replica compute endpoints are identified by the `type` value, which is `read_only`.

-For information about obtaining the required `project_id` parameter for this command, refer to [Get endpoints](https://api-docs.neon.tech/reference/listprojectendpoints), in the _Neon API reference_.

 ```bash
 curl -X 'GET' \